EnergoStalin/RoR2-Original-Sound-Track/README.md

 Otherwise music can only play elsewhere (non teleport events).
 "volume" is a decimal between 0 and 1.

-It's ok to have multiple `<song>` definitions with the same name or scenes.
+It's ok to have multiple `<Song>` definitions with the same name or scenes.
 The plugin will choose a song randomly among the matching songs.

-The top level `<volume>` tag is the master volume for all this plugin's music.
+The top level `<Volume>` tag is the master volume for all this plugin's music.
 Again, a decimal between 0 and 1.

-The top level `<loop>` tag determines if music should loop or pick another song (from matching songs) after a song ends.
+The top level `<Loop>` tag determines if music should loop or pick another song (from matching songs) after a song ends.

-The top level `<pool>` tag determines if music should be pooled from the game's own music if a song is not defined or cannot be found for that scene.
+The top level `<Pool>` tag determines if music should be pooled from the game's own music if a song is not defined or cannot be found for that scene.

-The top level `<music-path>` tag specifies where the plugin should scan for music.
+The top level `<MusicPath>` tag specifies where the plugin should scan for music.
 It does not traverse down directories.
 The default path it scans for music is: `Risk of Rain 2\BepInEx\plugins\OriginalSoundTrack`

 ## Scene IDs (level IDs).